-The Department of Labor (DOL) issued a final rule on 6 January 2021, to simplify and clarify how to distinguish between employees and independent contractors under the Fair Labor Standards Act (FLSA).
+The Department of Labor (DOL) issued a final rule on January 6, 2021, to simplify and clarify how to distinguish between employees and independent contractors under the Fair Labor Standards Act (FLSA).
 The rule is largely similar to the proposal issued in September 2020 and aims to simplify compliance and reduce worker misclassification by making it easier for businesses to identify FLSA-covered employees.
-However, the future status of the rule is uncertain as president-elect Biden has announced that he will “halt or delay midnight regulations” and other actions taken by the Trump administration that have not taken effect by Inauguration Day.
-The announcement cited this DOL final rule as an example of one that would be frozen.
+However, on March 11, 2021, the Department of Labor proposed to withdraw this final rule.
+Comments can be submitted until April 11, 2020 — 30 days after publication in the federal register.

 The FLSA requires employers to pay nonexempt employees at least the federal minimum wage for every hour worked and overtime pay for every hour worked exceeding 40 in a workweek.
 The law also mandates that employers keep certain employee records, but they do not have these FLSA requirements for independent contractors because they are not “employees” under the statute.